Greatest Royal Rumble: Background

-Since 1988, the Royal Rumble has been an annual January event held by the American professional wrestling promotion WWE, shown on pay-per-view (PPV) since 1989 and the WWE Network since 2015.
-The event is highlighted by the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers.
+Since 1988, the American professional wrestling promotion WWE has held an annual event titled the Royal Rumble, which was originally a television special before becoming an annual pay-per-view (PPV) event in 1989 and then also available via livestreaming on the WWE Network since 2015.
+The event is centered on the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.

-On March 5, 2018, WWE and the Saudi General Sports Authority advertised a live event titled the Greatest Royal Rumble to be held on April 27, 2018, at the King Abdullah International Stadium, part of the King Abdullah Sports City, in Jeddah, Saudi Arabia.
-The event was announced to feature the largest version of the Royal Rumble match to date, aptly named the Greatest Royal Rumble match, having a total of 50 participants, ousting the 2011 Royal Rumble's 40-man match.
+On March 5, 2018, WWE and the Saudi General Sports Authority advertised a live event titled the Greatest Royal Rumble to be held on Friday, April 27, 2018, at the King Abdullah International Stadium, part of the King Abdullah Sports City, in Jeddah, Saudi Arabia.
+The event was announced to feature the largest version of the Royal Rumble match, named the Greatest Royal Rumble match, having a total of 50 participants, ousting the 2011 Royal Rumble's 40-man match.
 The event was the first in a 10-year strategic multi-platform partnership between WWE and the Saudi General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
+It would also be WWE's first PPV and livestreaming event held on a Friday and the main card aired live at 7:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time).

 On March 19, 2018, WWE scheduled matches for all seven of their main roster male championships across the Raw, SmackDown, and 205 Live brands at the time: Raw's Universal Championship, Intercontinental Championship, and Raw Tag Team Championship, SmackDown's WWE Championship, United States Championship, and SmackDown Tag Team Championship, and 205 Live's Cruiserweight Championship.
 The event was livestreamed on the WWE Network, as well as traditional pay-per-view in the United States and internationally.
-The event was also the first WWE pay-per-view with Arabic commentary.
+The event was also WWE's first PPV and livestreaming event with Arabic commentary.

 In the weeks leading up to the event, WWE held tryouts in Saudi Arabia.
 From these tryouts, eight were selected to receive training by WWE, which would include an opportunity to earn a spot at the Greatest Royal Rumble event itself.